Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Model description

 \section{Model description}

-The incompressible fluid flow is described by the Navier-Stokes equation:
+An incompressible fluid flow is described by the Navier--Stokes equations:

 where {\bf u} is the velocity field, $p$ is the pressure field, $\nu$ is the kinematic viscosity, and {\bf f} is the force field.
 We take the density $\rho$ to be a constant, equal to unity.
-In Fourier space the above equations are transformed to~\cite{Lesieur:book:Turbulence}
+In Fourier space the above equations are transformed to (e.g. see ~\citet{Lesieur:book:Turbulence})

 where ${\bf {u}(k)}$, ${p} ({\bf k})$, and ${\bf f} ({\bf k})$ are the Fourier transforms of ${\bf u}$, $p$, and ${\bf f}$ respectively.
-The above equations yield the following equation for one-dimensional energy spectrum $E(k)$~\cite{Lesieur:book:Turbulence}:
+The above equations yield the following equation for one-dimensional energy spectrum $E(k,t)$~\cite{Lesieur:book:Turbulence}: